NonStickFryingPan/special-assignment2/README.md

 $$Recall = \frac{TP}{TP + FN}$$

-The issue wasn the data.
+The issue wasn't the data.
 We started with a 3.4 GB slice of a whole HG002 dataset and then slashed it further by subsampling only 25% of the reads.
 This significantly reduced our **sequencing depth**.
 Variant callers like DeepVariant and Clair3 need multiple independent "votes" (reads) to confirm a mutation.
 By throwing away 75% of the evidence, most real variants didn't have enough supporting reads to meet the statistical threshold.
 They were treated as noise and ignored, turning millions of potential hits into False Negatives.
 A Recall under 1% is a textbook symptom of a **signal-to-noise problem**.

 ---

 ### Precision